 No amount of care will make your lawn and garden healthy and abundant if you have poor soil.
 The key to a healthy foundation for your landscape is understanding the make-up of your soil from the ground up.
-A good place to start to determine missing vital nutrients is a simple soil test.

 Basic do-it-yourself soil test kits are an inexpensive and easy way to determine if your soil is missing vital nutrients.
 Or, for a small fee, your local Cooperative Extension Service will test your soil for you.
-Either way, you’ll learn the amendments you'll need for your lawn, vegetables and flowers.
+Either way, you’ll learn which soil amendments you'll need for your lawn, vegetables and flowers.

 You can test your own soil using a basic soil test kit from The Home Depot.
 Inexpensive, easy and accurate, soil tests provide a wealth of knowledge about what’s going on under your feet, including the levels of pH, calcium, lime, gypsum and potassium.
 For a fee, your local County Extension Service will test your soil as well.